CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 * `newState.currentRace` is the head of `previousState.queue`
 * `newState.currentRace.status === ARMED`
+* length of `newState.queue` is length of `previousState.queue` - 1
 * `newState.queue` contains all races, except for the race for the head race, from `previousState.queue`
 * `newState.queue` is sorted according to the order in which races where added

 ### Abort active race
+This operation is executed when the current active race is aborted.

-When the current active race is aborted, it is removed, regardless of its status, by unsetting the current active race and setting the status of the removed race to aborted.
+The operation clears (note that the race is not removed, though) the current active race, regardless of its status and in addition, the status of the removed race is set to aborted.

 **Signature**